hannesrudolph/snake-game-test/README.md

 - Inspired by the classic Snake game
 - Built with TypeScript and Node.js
-- Terminal rendering powered by ANSI escape codes and chalk This is a random change.
+- Terminal rendering powered by ANSI escape codes and chalk

+## Random Improvements

+This section lists some random improvements made to the project.
+This is a random change.
 This is a nonsense change for the test PR.
 The snake now has superpowers and can fly through walls while eating rainbow-colored food that plays music.
 Quantum physics applies to the snake's movement patterns.